Questfall/docs/mining/crafting.md

 The amount of boosts an item gives depends on its tier and level which can be upgraded by crafting.

-All types of clothing, elixirs, and spellbooks can be evolved to a higher tier and clothes can be also leveled up.

 #### Clothing